Bill Watch List / 2025 Session

 Adoption Related Bills:

-- AB1453 – Referred to Com. on Higher ED. – Requires information on adoption be provided on public postsecondary campuses where contraception and emergency contraception are located.
+• AB1453 Awaiting Assembly Committee Hearings – Requires information on adoption be provided on public post-secondary campuses where contraception and emergency contraception are located.

 Church Related Bills: